Auxilor/auxilor.github.io/docs/ecoskills/how-to-make-a-custom-effect.md

 ## Understanding all the sections

 **id**: The id of the effect (lowercase only!)

-**max-level**: The max level of the effect, this should be the maximum level that a player could ever have; EcoSkills needs to generate the correct amount of levels.

 **placeholder**: The formula to calculate the placeholder shown in the description; you can use mathematical operations, e.g. `%level% / 50`